spcourse/wikipedia/50 visualize-gini/contents.md

 ![](final.png)

+Remarks:

-Remember to exclude countries containing missing values (marked as `-1`) from your plot.
+- Remember to exclude countries containing missing values (marked as `-1`) from your plot.
+- The plot doesn't haver to match exactly!
+There are a lot of edge cases that might make your results differ slightly from ours.
+An example of an edge case: [Oman](https://spcourse.github.io/wiki/106/index.html) mentions two Gini Coefficients in stead of one.
+There are many more of those cases.
+It is not a big deal if you don't deal with all of them correctly.